segelt/DependencyResolver/README.md

 # DependencyResolver
- implementation of an dependency injection container with c#
+ implementation of a dependency injection container with c#